 PHEV: 47-mile range

 Don't be fooled by the similar styling, the latest Lexus NX is a much better premium SUV than the old Lexus NX.
-It's also available as a PHEV as well as with the brand's familiar self-charging hybrid tech, so there's a choice to suit every buyer.
+It's also available as a PHEV as well as with the brand's familiar self-charging hybrid tech, so there's a choice to suit a variety of buyers.

 Behind the angular, striking exterior is an impeccably built, posh cabin, with greatly improved infotainment.
 There's also more room for passengers and luggage than before.
 But it's the improvement in the driving experience that's been the biggest revelation.